Healthified Magazine Healthified Magazine

 Before being diagnosed with SIBO, a parasite, and gut dysbiosis, I was eating anywhere from 120-140 grams of protein per day.
 I would often pair my morning smoothie bowl with grass-fed beef meatballs or chicken sausage in order to hit my goal.
 Given what I was hearing on social media and even the medical community, I thought that is what I was supposed to do.
 However, after tuning in and listening to my intuition, something told me I might be eating too much protein, so I majorly cut back.
 I am now consuming a more moderate amount (about 60-75 grams per day) and feel so much better!
 I truly believe all of that protein – especially from animal-based sources – was slowing down my digestive motility and making my symptoms worse.
 Now I know that not all protein is created equal.
 I have turned to more easy-to-digest options like grass-fed beef protein powder, chicken, fish, turkey, and Greek yogurt.

-For example, in my millet bowl, I add a scoop of Be Well By Kelly unflavored grass-fed beef protein powder for an easy boost that blends in seamlessly.
+For example, in my millet bowl, sometimes I will add a scoop of Be Well By Kelly unflavored grass-fed beef protein powder for an easy boost that blends in seamlessly.
 I’ll also sprinkle in hemp seeds for plant-based protein and omega-3s.
+Lately, I have forgone the protein powder and just used two tablespoons of hemp seeds blended right in, and that works for me.
 To round things out, I top the bowl with pumpkin seed butter for healthy fats and a drizzle of richness, and finish it with stewed wild blueberries for antioxidants, natural sweetness, and extra gut-loving fiber.
 This combination gives me steady energy, supports digestion, and feels like a nourishing ritual.
+This bowl keeps me full until lunch.

 Why It Works for Gut Health